HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 Recommended Post: Debian vs. Ubuntu: Top 15 Things To Know Before Choosing the Best One

 In a container of Windows OS, your every step and footprint are tracked and recorded.
-Microsoft does keep all the personal information, and we don’t know with whom; it shares the information.
+Microsoft keeps all personal information, and we don’t know with whom it shares the information.
 On the other hand, it’s quite impossible to make any backdoor in the Linux kernel.

 7. Antivirus and Malware Threat